Asteroid Measurements at Millimeter Wavelengths with the South Pole Telescope: Instruments, Observations, Data Processing

 \subsubsection{Calibration}

 Relative gains across the detector array and between observations are measured using regular observations of the Galactic HII region RCW38 and regular observations of an internal thermal calibration source.
 As in \citetalias{bleem20}, the absolute calibration of the map was derived by comparing the full-season coadded maps with the \textit{Planck} map of the same field.
 The SPT-ECS fields were taken at significantly higher levels of atmospheric loading compared to other SPTpol survey data, and the resulting larger change in detector loading with elevation necessitated a further calibration step beyond a constant normalization factor for 3.2~mm data.
-The 3.2~mm data required this additional calibration step as the calibration was empirically found to vary significantly with elevation within a field (which is equivalent to decl.~for observations from the South Pole).
+Although noise in SPTpol data does not in general depend strongly on airmass, the 3.2~mm data required this additional calibration step as the calibration was empirically found to vary significantly with elevation within a field (which is equivalent to decl.~for observations from the South Pole).
 This trend is fit well as a linear function of decl.,~and \citetalias{bleem20} used the \textit{Planck} data to fit for and correct this variation across the fields.

 Because we aim in this work to measure asteroid flux density on an observation-to-observation basis, we also compare individual observations with \textit{Planck} data.
 We find that the single-observation calibration varies significantly less than the noise on the measurement of any asteroid in a single observation, and we ignore this as a source of uncertainty in subsequent analysis.
 We also repeat the B20 comparison of the full-depth SPTpol maps with \textit{Planck} data and make small ($\sim$5\%-level) corrections to the B20 absolute calibration.